gabrieltardochi/supertriplets/README.md

 ![PyPI - Package Version](https://img.shields.io/pypi/v/supertriplets?logo=pypi&style=plastic)
 <!--- BADGES: END --->
 # SuperTriplets
 SuperTriplets is a toolbox for supervised online hard triplet learning, currently supporting different kinds of data: text, image, and even text + image (multimodal).
-It by no means tries to automate the training and evaluation loop for you.
+It doesn't try to automate the training and evaluation loop for you.
 Instead, it provides useful PyTorch-based utilities you can couple to your existing code, making the process as easy as performing other everyday supervised learning tasks, such as classification and regression.
 ![triplet learning iteration example](docs/hard_triplet_loss.png)
 ## Installation and Supported Versions
 SuperTriplets is available on PyPI: